 Nuclear Safety and Control Act

 Section Regulatory Requirement OPG Response

 Records and Reports

-27 Records and reports Every licensee and every prescribed person shall (a) keep the prescribed records, including a record of the dose of radiation received by or committed to each person who performs duties in connection with any activity that is authorized by this Act or who is present at a place where that activity is carried on, retain those records for the prescribed time and disclose them under the prescribed circumstances; and (b) make the prescribed reports and file them in the prescribed manner, including a report on (i) any theft or loss of a nuclear substance, prescribed equipment or prescribed information that is used in carrying on any activity that is authorized by this Act, and (ii) any contravention of this Act in relation to an activity that is authorized by this Act and any measure that has been taken in respect of the contravention.
-OPG understands these requirements and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section A.5, "Record Keeping" and applied through OPG program N-PROG-AS-0001, "Nuclear Management System Administration".
+27 Records and reports Every licensee and every prescribed person shall (a) keep the prescribed records, including a record of the dose of radiation received by or committed to each person who performs duties in connection with any activity that is authorized by this Act or who is present at a place where that activity is carried on, retain those records for the prescribed time and disclose them under the prescribed reports and file them in the prescribed manner, including a report on (b) make the prescribed reports and file them in the prescribed manner, including a report on (i) any theft or loss of a nuclear substance, prescribed equipment or prescribed information that is used in carrying on any activity that is authorized by this Act, and (ii) any contravention of this Act in relation to an activity that is authorized by this Act and any measure that has been taken in respect of the contravention.
+OPG understands these requirements and will continue to comply in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section A.5, "Record Keeping" and applied through OPG program N-PROG-AS-0001, "Nuclear Management System Administration" .